 For all forms of intestinal diseases such as those mentioned above there are certain rules of hygiene which, if followed, can protect one from being infected:

-1. Wash one’s hands with soap or detergent before handling food in the kitchen and before eating.
+1. Wash ones hands with soap or detergent before handling food in the kitchen and before eating.

 2. Insist that the cook or servant do likewise; in Africa and Asia people have the habit of washing their hands both before and after eating; to get the cook to keep his hands clean while handling food is more difficult.

-3. Do everything possible to keep flies out of the kitchen and off one’s food, as they are, next to the cook (who may be yourself or your wife!), the worst food contaminators and carriers of infection.
+3. Do everything possible to keep flies out of the kitchen and off ones food, as they are, next to the cook (who may be yourself or your wife!), the worst food contaminators and carriers of infection.

 4. The general and safest rule, in most places in Africa, Asia, Central and South America and the Pacific—but not necessarily all—is never to eat a raw fruit or vegetable that one cannot peel; this means strawberries and other berries, figs, lettuce, parsley and so on.
 If one wishes to eat raw foods (and the craving for them often becomes insufferable, I find), then my own precaution which I realize is by no means 100 per cent sure—is to wash well with soap or detergent the cucumber, tomato, orange, melon, papaw or whatever it may be, rinse it well, dry it thoroughly and then peel off the skin or juice it or cut it up, as the case may be.
 In this way one runs less risk of carrying germs into the fruit or vegetable through cutting the skin.